wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-notifications-browser-with-angular-node-ably-dr.md

 ![ngrok requests]https://www.nexmo.com/wp-content/uploads/2018/07/ngrok-requests.png#no-border)

-So we managed to send an SMS notification to a Nexmo number, that our Express server then received via a Webhook, which in turn sent the message via Ably to our Angular application, and we get the notification in the browser.
+So we managed to send an SMS notification to a Vonage number, that our Express server then received via a Webhook, which in turn sent the message via Ably to our Angular application, and we get the notification in the browser.

 You can take a look at the [code sample on GitHub](https://github.com/nexmo-community/nexmo-angular-sms "code samples on GitHub") if you want to see the finished product.